-- Students selecting subjects that are not recommended must have a signed Head of Department Subject Approval form.
+- 1. All students must select the equivalent of 5 subjects and a Vocational Training Option to be eligible to earn at least 24 QCE Points.
+Refer to the QCE Point Guide for full requirements. - The following subjects require students to complete an Expression of Interest form: Building and Construction Skills (40 spaces) Furnishing Skills (40 spaces) Hospitality Practices (24 spaces) - 3.
+Students selecting subjects that are not recommended must have a signed Head of Department Subject Approval form.
 If the Head of Department has not recommended the subject, it can be chosen but caution should be taken as a change of subject later may not be able to be accommodated. - 4.
-Students cannot select the following combinations of subjects: Certificate II in Hospitality and Hospitality Practices - 5.
+Students cannot select the following combinations of subjects: Certificate II in Hospitality and Hospitality Practices Sport and Recreation and Sport and Recreation (Rugby League) - 5.
 Students wishing to select Specialist Mathematics must also select Mathematical Methods. - 6.
 Some subjects carry additional fees payable either to Coombabah State High School or external training organisations, for example TAFE Queensland.
-Enrolment in these subjects is conditional upon payment of the course fees. - 7.
-VETIS (VET in Schools) funding applies to some Certificate Courses.
+Enrolment in these subjects is conditional upon payment of the course fees. - VETiS (VET in Schools) funding applies to some Certificate Courses.
 Please consult this guide as well as your subject selection form to identify these subjects.
-Students can only use VETIS funding once.
+Students can only use VETiS funding once.
 This is important to know when selecting more than one Certificate course.
 Check that you have not used it during Year 10. - 8.
 Subject fees will be invoiced in October of this year for payment as per the terms of the invoice.
 Fees must be paid (or payment plan up to date) to secure a place in the relevant subjects.